ShimiYadan/TO-DOs/api/README.md

 # REST API
-A REST API with simple request: create, edit and delete.
+A REST API with simple requests: create, edit and delete.
 This API receives the request and send it to the rabbitMQ producer.

 # Installation